 This chapter expands the novel's thesis from the individual scale to the systemic.
 The Tsuhara house is not a deviant design.
 It is a product, mass-manufactured by a corporation optimizing for cost and profit.
 Hikura Homes built it this way.
 Now everyone who lived in it is dead.

-The “killer teen” framing, which the media used and Iimura initially adopted, is the narrative the architecture wants you to accept.
-The Author’s forensic re-reading rejects it.
+The media used a "killer teen" framing and Iimura adopted it at first.
+That is the narrative the architecture wants you to accept.
+The Author's forensic re-reading rejects it.

 Connective Tissue

-Hikura Homes is introduced here as a corporation with a troubling history: rumors in the 1980s about the president “abusing some little girl.”
-The company’s response to those rumors was not accountability but aggressive media management and reputation control.
-This “rumor” pays off in File 10 as something far worse: Masahiko Hikura, future chairman, bought a child from a yakuza-operated brothel.
+Hikura Homes enters here as a corporation with a troubling history.
+Rumors in the 1980s said the president abused "some little girl."
+The company answered those rumors with aggressive media management and reputation control rather than accountability.
+That "rumor" pays off in File 10 as something far worse.
+Masahiko Hikura, the future chairman, bought a child from a yakuza-operated brothel.

 File 3: The Watermill in the Woods